Equality and Human Rights Courses

 The Project provides law and social work students the supervised opportunity to represent children and young adults accused of crime in juvenile and criminal court.
 Representation includes addressing the social, psychological and educational needs of our clients and their families.
 In addition to direct representation, students are involved in policy reform and public education including work with coalitions on issues of juvenile life without parole, youth violence, mass incarceration, and the collateral consequences of conviction.
 Students will participate in case selection and litigation strategies.
 Students will be expected to do legal research and writing including drafting motions and memoranda on various legal issues, i.e. evidentiary questions, sentencing, etc. and brief writing.
 Additionally, students will do pre-trial investigation and fact development including interviewing clients and witnesses.
 3L students who have taken a trial practice course will have the opportunity to argue motions and second chair hearings and trials.
 Policy work will include general research on issues, drafting statement and position papers and attendance at meetings.
 Corequisite: Evidence must be taken at some point that the student is in the clinic.

-- Autumn 2017, Herschella G. Conyers and Randolph Stone
+- Autumn 2017, Herschella Juanita Glenn Conyers and Randolph Stone

-- Winter 2018, Herschella G. Conyers and Randolph Stone
+- Winter 2018, Herschella Juanita Glenn Conyers and Randolph Stone

-- Spring 2018, Herschella G. Conyers and Randolph Stone
+- Spring 2018, Herschella Juanita Glenn Conyers and Randolph Stone

 Criminal Procedure I: The Investigative Process

-This course focuses on the law regulating the investigatory process, including searches, seizures, and confessions.
-The grade is based on a final examination.
+The course focuses on the constitutional law regulating searches, seizures, and confessions.
+It considers both physical searches and seizures and also searches and seizures of electronic data.
+Grades are based on a final in-class examination.

 - Winter 2018, John Rappaport